 On September 8 and 9, we will be at P.A.R.T.S.
 School for Contemporary dance and join them for the opening of the new academic year.
 We will be there for two days and host the Impossible Conversation on Home and Thinking Together – an experiment.

-In July we travel to Sanctarangelo Festival.
+In July we travel to Santarcangelo Festival.
 Santarcangelo, dedicated to contemporary theatre, dance and performative arts, is one of the most important Italian festivals, as well as the oldest.
-With SANCTARAGELO 2050 – FUTURO FANTASTICO, the festival is celebrating its 50th anniversary while also looking to the future.
+With SANTARCANGELO 2050 – FUTURO FANTASTICO, the festival is celebrating its 50th anniversary while also looking to the future.

-In June, in addition to Bruges and Milan, we will also travel to Mannheim with Washing Hands and be part of the Internationale Schillertage.
+In June we will travel to Mannheim with Washing Hands and be part of the Internationale Schillertage.
 This year the festival has put together a program that focuses on the theme of ‘together’.
-Given the challenges posed by the pandemic, what can we achieve today if we stick […]
+Given the challenges posed by the pandemic, what can we achieve today if we stick together?

 From 11 to 15 June we will be at the FAROUT Festival in Milan (IT) with Washing Hands.
 FAROUT is a BASE Milan festival dedicated to contemporary creation and invites you to think about new ways of co-habitation, co-creation, and co-existence with artists, nature, the city and the community.